The class A amplifier circuit type discussed in this post is suitable for tiny speakers or headphones.

 Class A amplifiers use roughly 20 milliamperes of energy making them suitable for devices with lesser power requirements.

-WARNING: Electronics projects could be challenging to construct.
+WARNING: Electronics projects are challenging to construct.

 This should only be done under adult supervision.